 - Think of an area that you and your mate have had conflict over recently.
 Ask them why they feel the way that they do, and share the deeper desires, hopes, and dreams underlying your own position.
 Reaching out to each other with care and fondness will help you to better understand what moves each of you in this area of conflict, and to become closer to each other in general.

 - Talk to your partner about the good times you’ve had together, about activities they enjoy sharing with you, and the activities they prefer to engage in on their own.
 Share your own preferences as well!
-Coming to a mutual understanding of each other’s needs will allow you to avoid unnecessary tensions and increase mutual enjoyment of each other’s company.
+Coming to a mutual understanding of each other’s needs will allow you to avoid unnecessary tensions and increase the mutual enjoyment of each other’s company.

 - Remember that avoiding some small conflicts will not ruin your marriage.
-If you feel tension building between the two of you, take a break and do something enjoyable and relaxing for yourself.
+If you feel the tension building between the two of you, take a break and do something enjoyable and relaxing for yourself.
 Go on a run, take the kids down to the park, or start a new book.

 - Marriage should not be a chore or an economic exchange.
 Think about the times your partner has really been there for you, and about the times you’ve enjoyed the most in your relationship.
-Talk to your partner about the things each of you enjoy giving one another, and free your relationship of quid pro quo.
+Talk to your partner about the things each of you enjoys giving one another and free your relationship of quid pro quo.
 If your partner loves massages, show your affection by surprising them with a massage when they come home complaining about a frustrating day at work.
 Play around and be creative!